Musonda2day/Asset-Portfolio-Management-usingDeep-Reinforcement-Learning-/README.md

 # Asset-Portfolio-Management-using-Deep-Reinforcement-Learning-

 ## Introduction
-This repository represents work in progress for the Worldquant University Capstone Project titled: Asset Portfolio Management using Deep Reinforcement Learning (DRL).
+This repository represents work for the Worldquant University Capstone Project titled: Asset Portfolio Management using Deep Reinforcement Learning (DRL).
 The work presented explores the use of Deep Reinforcement Learning in dynamically allocating assets in a portfolio in order to solve the Tactical Asset Allocation (TAA) problem.

 ## Objective